Allergan CEO says company is 'weeks away' from closing Teva deal

-Allergan Plc (AGN.N) Chief Executive Brent Saunders said on Monday the company expects to close the $40.5 billion (£28 billion) sale of its generic medicines portfolio to Teva Pharmaceutical Industries Ltd (TEVA.TA) in a matter of weeks, opening the door for new acquisitions.
+NEW YORK Allergan Plc (AGN.N) Chief Executive Brent Saunders said on Monday the company expects to close the $40.5 billion sale of its generic medicines portfolio to Teva Pharmaceutical Industries Ltd (TEVA.TA) in a matter of weeks, opening the door for new acquisitions.

 While Allergan needs the Teva transaction to close before pursuing new targets, "the good news is we are weeks away from that happening," Saunders said after a presentation at the UBS Global Healthcare Conference in New York.

-Reuters reported earlier this month that Israel-based Teva was finalising up to $2 billion in asset sale agreements to win antitrust clearance for its purchase of the Allergan products.
+Reuters reported earlier this month that Israel-based Teva was finalizing up to $2 billion in asset sale agreements to win antitrust clearance for its purchase of the Allergan products.

 Saunders said Teva and the U.S. Federal Trade Commission were working "very constructively" on the issue and that a planned closing of the deal next month is still the most likely scenario.